 Scott went on: “It’s hard for us men to surrender.
 We’re taught to be self-sufficient, that we shouldn’t need anyone, that real men don’t cry and all these lies.
 You don’t want to surrender; life is good, so why change it?”

 That sounded about right.

 “But yet everywhere we went," Sandy jumped in, "whether it was Haiti or Jamaica, somebody who knew Jesus started a conversation with this man about Jesus.
 So you may think he’s here for an interview, but it’s not a coincidence that every single person in Jamaica and Haiti that we talked to decided to tell him about Jesus.”

 Someone in the middle bench of the chapel asked if I had ever been led into salvation.
 Everyone had their own angle to try on me.

 There was a distinct “Wow” from the rear bench.
 But I honestly did not know what that meant.

-Moe the electrical contractor gave it a go: “Because you were brought up in a church," he said "you’re not at the point where you’re saying ‘I evolved from monkeys.’”
+Private Jet Moe gave it a go: “Because you were brought up in a church," he said "you’re not at the point where you’re saying ‘I evolved from monkeys.’”

 There was some chuckling.

 “You believe in Creation,” Moe said.
 “Give us that much.”